joshua740/fursa_ke/src/opportunities/erasmus-mundus-masters-program-in-public-policy.md

 Equal opportunity measures are applied to encourage participation from disadvantaged groups.

-* Entry Requirements:
-  Applicants must meet the following requirements:
+* Applicants must meet the following requirements:
 * A first degree equivalent to 180 credits or 180 ECTS from an internationally recognized university or college.
 * Minimum of two years of professional or practitioner experience in a relevant field (including employment, internships, or voluntary work).
 * English language proficiency equivalent to English B/English 6 at upper secondary level, or internationally recognized test scores (TOEFL, IELTS, etc.).